BolajiAyodeji/Blogposts/cjvuuty3500354js1sba6z6yr.md

 * Objects
 * Operators

 Thank you for reading, got any questions or views?
-Let's discuss in comments.
+Let's discuss in the comments.

-%%[substack]